miyakoj/Find-a-Grave-Memorial-Extractor-Browser-Extension/readme.md

 # Find a Grave Memorial Extractor

+**Note**: If you use the [WikiTree Browser Extension (WBE)](https://www.wikitree.com/index.php?title=Space:WikiTree_Browser_Extension) this extension is unnecessary unless you want to trigger a memorial list download from an icon in your browser toolbar.
+The functionality is currently only in the preview version.

-This Firefox (and possibly Safari) browser extension extracts a list of memorials from a Find a Grave cemetery memorial list page and saves the data in CSV format. **Note:** Find a Grave limits the number of memorials loaded on a single page to 10,000.
+This Firefox (and possibly Safari) browser extension extracts a list of memorials from a Find a Grave cemetery memorial list page and saves the data in CSV format.
+You can filter the memorial list first by using FG's search function. **Note:** Find a Grave limits the number of memorials loaded on a single page to 10,000.

 This extension was developed for genealogy researchers.
 Here is the [extension page on WikiTree](https://www.wikitree.com/wiki/Space:FindAGrave_Memorial_Extractor_Browser_Extension).
 Workarounds for the FG 10,000 memorial limit can be found here.